 At AACC, we take our accreditation very seriously.
 For us, accreditation reflects our commitment to excellence and innovation.
 AACC is accredited by the Middle States Commission on Higher Education, which maintains quality assurance in institutions of higher education for the mid-Atlantic region.

 In addition to Middle States, many of AACC’s academic programs receive additional accreditation from other organizations recognized by the Maryland Higher Education Commission, the Council for Higher Education Accreditation and the United States Department of Education.
-You’ll find the separate accreditation status of select AACC academic programs, such as Nursing and other health-related degrees, the culinary program, the Child Development Center and more, within the descriptions of those individual areas.
+You’ll find the separate accreditation status of select AACC academic programs, such as Nursing and other health-related degrees, the culinary program and more, within the descriptions of those individual areas.